What is Product Analytics?

 Why is Heap the ideal Product Analytics solution?

-Heap offers the most complete and systematic way to test, measure, and improve product-market fit.
-Heap frees you to be both an artist and a scientist with your data.
+Heap gives you the most complete and systematic way to test, measure, and improve product-market fit.
 And it’s super easy to implement!

-A single snippet autocaptures every click, swipe, tap, pageview, and fill, offering complete access to your historical data.
+A single javascript snippet autocaptures every click, swipe, tap, pageview, and fill, offering complete access to your historical data.

-Fully integrated session replays let you step directly into the shoes of any and every customer you choose.
+Fully integrated session replays let you step directly into the shoes of any and every customer you choose..

 No manual tracking, advance planning, or engineer time is required.

-You have lots of choice when it comes to choosing product analytics, but just having the tools is not enough.
+You have lots of choice when it comes to choosing product analytics…but just having the tools is not enough.
 You need to use them wisely, with support from a first-class team.

 Your data is a vast world to explore.
-Heap gives you a treasure map.

 Getting started is easy